Musallas near Jeju Airport

 Indian / Pakistani·₩₩

-Bagdad is one of Jeju's earliest Indian halal restaurants, located on Gwandeok-ro near Jeju City Hall in the Samdo-dong old quarter — minutes on foot from Wardah and the Dongmun Traditional Market.
+Bagdad is one of Jeju's earliest Indian halal restaurants, located on Gwandeok-ro near Jeju City Hall in the Samdo-dong old quarter — minutes on foot from the Dongmun Traditional Market.
 The kitchen serves a halal menu of North Indian dishes with some Middle Eastern items — slow-simmered curries, oven-baked naan, biryani, butter chicken, and tandoori grills — with no pork or alcohol on premises and meat sourced from approved halal suppliers.
 The Indian chef has decades of experience cooking for both locals and Muslim visitors from abroad.
 A reliable, casual halal Jeju lunch or dinner stop.
 Open 11:30am to 10:30pm, closed Mondays.

 ★ Garlic Naan · Chicken Curry · Lamb Masala